 Airway bleeding caused by lung cancer can result in blood in your cough (hemoptysis).
 The bleeding can be rather severe at times.
 Medicines are available to aid in the control of bleeding.

 Pain can be caused by advanced lung cancer that has progressed to the lungs’ lining or to another part of the body, such as a bone.

 Lung Cancer Screening

-Screening for lung cancer is a method of diagnosing lung cancer in persons who are otherwise healthy but at high risk of developing the disease.
-Lung cancer screening is advised for elderly persons who have smoked for a long time but have no symptoms or signs of lung cancer.
-Lung cancer is more likely to be successfully treated if it is found early.
+Screening for lungs cancer is a method of diagnosing lung cancer in persons who are otherwise healthy but at high risk of developing the disease.
+Lungs cancer screening is advised for elderly persons who have smoked for a long time but have no symptoms or signs of lung cancer.
+Lungs cancer is more likely to be successfully treated if it is found early.